gethinode/docs/content/en/docs/latest/content/icons.md

 {{< release version="v0.14.5" >}}

+Hinode supports responsive sizing of icons using so-called containers.
+Wrap the icon in an element with class `fa-wrapper` and add the class attribute `fa-fluid` to the icon itself.
+The icon is now dynamically resized.

 {{< alert type="info" >}}
 Container support is a relatively new CSS feature that is not supported by all browsers yet.
 See this overview to [check the current browser support]({{< param "links.caniuse_container" >}}).
 Hinode uses a fixed-size icon with a `font-size` of `5rem` as fallback.
 {{< /alert >}}

-Hinode supports responsive sizing of icons using so-called containers.
-Wrap the icon in an element with class `fa-wrapper` and add the class attribute `fa-fluid` to the icon itself.
-The icon is now dynamically resized.
 The following example demonstrates a centered, responsive icon.
-As Hinode includes Font Awesome as a web font, the wrapper element may have some whitespace.
+When [including Font Awesome as a web font]({{< relref "../configuration/modules#configuring-modules" >}}), the wrapper element may have some whitespace.
 Use `text-center` to center the icon within the container, and `mx-auto` to center the container itself.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}